Chart Color Schemes

 North Strathfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Strathfield, as of the 2016 Census, had a population where 53.7% spoke a language other than English at home and 52.6% were born overseas.
-Christianity was the predominant religion, accounting for 47.5%.
-Hinduism was notably higher than the Greater Sydney average, comprising 10.4% compared to 3.1%.
+Christianity was the predominant religion, with 47.5%.
+Hinduism stood out at 10.4%, significantly higher than Greater Sydney's average of 3.1%.

 Frequently Asked Questions - Diversity